 Sheds should be constructed of materials and colours consistent with and complimentary to, the materials used for the dwelling.
-Colorbond[®] and similar products are acceptable materials.
+Colorbond® and similar products are acceptable materials.

 Sheds must be screened from any street and/or public view by locating to the rear or side of the dwelling.
-An appropriately located carport out of public view must be considered to store boats, trailers or any similar vehicles.
+An appropriately located carport out of public view should be considered to store boats, trailers or any similar vehicles.

-Sheds must cover a maximum area of 15m2 and a maximum height of 2.5m.
+Sheds must not cover an area greater than 15m and not exceed a maximum height of 2.5m.